 The Federal CARES Act provides institutions of higher education with emergency funding to help students impacted by COVID-19.
 The University of Hawai‘i Community Colleges CARES program provides emergency grants to currently enrolled students whose lives have been disrupted by the coronavirus and are facing financial challenges.
 You may be eligible if you had at least $200 of expenses related to the changes in UH classes because of the coronavirus.

 For more information and to apply, please visit the WCC CARES Act Emergency Financial Aid Grants page.

-- Vice Chancellor for Student Affairs Office
+- Office of the Vice Chancellor for Student Affairs

 - Hānaiaulu Childcare Center

 - Testing Center